volta1234/phase-3-sql-setting-up-sqlite/README.md

 # Intro to SQL

+## Overview

+We'll get started with SQL by installing and trying out SQLite.

 ## Objectives

-1. Define SQL as a language for managing data in a database.
-2. List three different relational database management systems.
+1. Check to see if SQLite is installed on your computer via a terminal command
-3. Install SQL on your computer
+2. Install SQLite on your computer
-4. Create and open a database file and table
+3. Create and open a database file and table
+4. End all SQL commands using proper semicolon notation
+5. Exit out of SQLite using the .quit command

 ## Installing SQL